-A home equity line of credit, also known as a HELOC, is a line of credit secured by your home that gives you a revolving credit line to use for large expenses or to consolidate higher-interest rate debt on other loans1 such as credit cards.
+A home equity line of credit, also known as a HELOC, is a line of credit secured by your home that gives you a revolving credit line to use for large expenses or to consolidate higher-interest rate debt on other loans Footnote 1 such as credit cards.
 A HELOC often has a lower interest rate than some other common types of loans, and the interest may be tax deductible.
 Please consult your tax advisor regarding interest deductibility as tax rules may have changed.

 How a HELOC works